 What We Do

-Pescovitz has also contributed to the Los Angeles Times, IEEE Spectrum, Industry Standard, Spin, MTV Online, Discovery Channel Online, and Encyclopaedia Britannica Online.
-His writings on technology and culture are featured in the books What Are You Optimistic About?
-(Harper, 2007), The Happy Mutant Handbook (Riverhead, 1996), and The 'Zine Reader (Holt, 1997).
-In 1996, Pescovitz created Nrrrd, a critically acclaimed technology and youth culture web site for Turner Entertainment.
-Pescovitz is a member of the International Academy of Digital Arts & Science and has appeared on numerous television and radio programs and networks including CNN's Sonya Live, NPR, Fox News, ZDTV, and CNET.
+Pescovitz has also contributed to the Los Angeles Times, IEEE Spectrum, Fast Company, MTV, Discovery Channel Online, and Encyclopaedia Britannica.
+His writings on technology and culture are featured in the books What Are You Optimistic About?: Today's Leading Thinkers on Why Things Are Good and Getting Better, Dissident Futures, The Happy Mutant Handbook, and The 'Zine Reader.
+Pescovitz is a member of the International Academy of Digital Arts & Science and has appeared on numerous television and radio programs and networks including CNN, NPR, and PBS NewsHour.